EthanHeilman/ethanheilman.github.io/x/34/post.md

 The integers look little like the natural world and very much like the simple and powerful abstractions that humans find elegant.
 Much to the frustration of the human mind, that which created [fig wasps](https://en.wikipedia.org/wiki/Fig_wasp), [Leucochloridium paradoxum](https://en.wikipedia.org/wiki/Leucochloridium_paradoxum), quantum foam, and [plasmids](https://en.wikipedia.org/wiki/Plasmid), does not create works of abstract simplicity.
 If such a divinity left fingerprints in mathematics, that inhuman complexity and irrational strangeness[^6] can be found in the reals but not the integers.
-One can imagine the God of the [Book of Job](https://en.wikipedia.org/wiki/Book_of_Job) creating [the square root of two](https://en.wikipedia.org/wiki/Square_root_of_2) and pi, but not additive groups.
+One can imagine the God of the [Book of Job](https://en.wikipedia.org/wiki/Book_of_Job) creating [the square root of two](https://en.wikipedia.org/wiki/Square_root_of_2) and pi.

 I have an imperfect rule of thumb for determining if something is of human construction or for the purposes of this exploration, divine.
-If the something under examination causes a sense of existential nausea, disorientation, and a deep sense that is can't possibly work like that, it is divine[^3].
+If the something under examination causes a sense of existential nausea, disorientation, and a deep feeling that is can't possibly work like that, it is divine[^3].
 If on the other hand it feels universal, simple, and ideal, it is the product of human effort.

 ## The Hierarchy of Weirdness

-This distinction science=divine/nature, art=human is more complex two separate categories.
+This distinction science=divine/nature, art=human is more complex than just two separate categories.
-They categories interact with each other.
-Let's look at why they are separate and then look how more emerges from the other.
+Art is the part of the universe that is created by humans, but it emerges from the part of the universe that isn't created by humans.
+When humans create something, the created thing is contained, and is a function of, what already exists.

 [![triangle choke (sankaku-jime) from Kodokan Judo ny Jigoro Kano - edited by Kodokan Editorial Committee (1986)](figs/trianglejudo.png)](https://archive.org/details/kodokan-judo/page/124)

-The triangle choke (sankaku-jime) only works because humans have arms and legs.
+The human idea of the triangle choke (sankaku-jime) only works because humans have arms, legs and necks.
-It wouldn't be meaningful to talk about this triangle choke in a universe without arms, or legs.
+It wouldn't be meaningful to talk about it in a universe without arms, legs, and necks, but arms and legs existed before human ideas.
-But humans did not create arms and legs.
-So the idea of a triangle is meaningful because of the specific context of humanity and because humans created it.
+So the idea of a triangle exists both because of the specific context of humanity and because humans created it.
-When humans create something, the created thing is contained, and is a function of, what already exists.
-Art is merely the part of the universe that is created by humans, but it emerges from the part of the universe that isn't created by humans.

 More specifically, we can define a hierarchy of creation, or what a 16th Century Italian would call divine creation.
 At the top of the hierarchy we have eternal nature.
 Eternal nature gives rise to nature, which in turn gives rise to humans, which gives rise to human ideas.